PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 Labels** table strategy uses metadata translations to implement report label translations.

-Translations Builder provides a convenient command to create the **Localized Labels** table.
-There are also other commands to add a measure each time you need a report label.
+Translations Builder provides commands to create the **Localized Labels** table and to add a measure each time you need a report label.
 The **Localized Labels** table is created as a hidden table behind the scenes.
 The idea is that you can do all the work to create and manage report labels inside the Translation Builder user experience.
 There is no need to inspect or modify the **Localized Labels** table using the Power BI Desktop dataset design experience.

-Here's an example of the **Localized Labels** table from the live demo project **ProductSalesMultiLanguage.pbix**.
+Here's an example of the **Localized Labels** table from the live demo project.
 As you can see it provides localized report labels for all titles, headings and button captions used throughout the report.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image30.png"
 style="width:2.06788in;height:1.78616in" />

 Translations Builder 1.0 introduced the **Localized Labels** table, but it did not take the strategy far enough.
-Consequently, it was petty awkward to surface report labels from the **Localized Labels** table directly on a report page.
+Consequently, the user experience was complicated and limited to surface report labels from the **Localized Labels** table directly on a report page.
 Translations Builder 2.0 introduces an evolved strategy to perform more work behind the scenes in order to make it easier and more natural for report designers to surface localized labels on a report page.

 You can start by adding the **Localized Labels** table to a PBIX project by executing the **Create Localized Labels Table** command from the